priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Algorithm Optimization
+**Concept**: Selecting and implementing efficient algorithms with better time/space complexity for improved performance.
 **Analogy**: Like choosing the fastest route to work - different algorithms for different situations.
 ```python
 # Binary search vs linear search